Mission & Purpose

 CUYPVT connects, empowers, and motivates young professionals through education, information and networking to ensure the future growth of credit unions in Vermont.
 If you would like more information, please email firstname.lastname@example.org.

-Through this program, every CUYPVT Board member and scholarship winner receives complimentary access to Saturday’s entire education program, as well as breakfast and lunch at Woodstock Inn — a $285 value — in exchange for volunteering to help AVCU staff stations at the Life Simulation in the afternoon.
-This means that AVCU is underwriting $5,700 in scholarships to our member credit unions to help develop the next generation of Vermont’s credit union leaders.
+Through this program, all CUYPVT Board members and the Rock Star scholarship winners received complimentary access to Saturday’s entire education program, as well as breakfast and lunch at Topnotch Resort — a $295 value — in exchange for volunteering to work the stations at the Retire on Track Retirement Fair in the afternoon.
+Altogether AVCU underwrote $4,720 in scholarships to our member credit unions to help develop the next generation of Vermont’s credit union leaders.

 Meet the CUYP Vermont Board